Isle of Man Railway level crossings and points of interest: Ballawoods

 A farm crossing on the approach to the station at Ballasalla.
 It has been unstaffed since automation in 2002 when the traditional level crossing gates were replaced with modern lifting barrier controls.
 This crossing, despite only serving a nearby farm, is typical of the rural community and features a large (now derelict) gatekeeper's two storey house, once alleged to have been home to "Blackcurrant Jack", somewhat of a local legend who was once employed as crossing keeper and used to walk the line collecting blackberries for making jam between the train services.
-The original crossing keeper's house, which had been derelict for many years, was demolished in February 2018 as part of a new development taking place near the railway line.
+The original crossing keeper's house, which had been derelict for many years, was demolished in February 2018 as part of a new development taking place near the railway line, a replica was later built on the seaward side and running-in boards added in 2023, though this is not a stopping place; on the landward side work began in 2019 on constructing the so called "Hobbit House", this remains incomplete at May 2024.

 Ballahick

-A level crossing the northerly side of Ballasalla station, which was automated in 2002; prior to this the crossing was staffed, and featured traditional crossing gates.
+A level crossing the northerly side of Ballasalla Station, which was automated in 2002; prior to this the crossing was staffed, and featured traditional crossing gates.
 The road it carries over the railway line leads only to a private dwelling.
+54.100°N 4.612°W; it was furnished with a small timber shelter with corrugated roof similar to that which has been restored at Mill Road, though this was removed in 1980 and replaced with a modern shed which itself was demolished when the crossing became fitted with barriers, initially controller from Ballasalla Station though now automated.
+Since the adjacent housing development was initiated this has been an access only road.

 Mill Road

 A small level-crossing situated on the southerly side of Castletown railway station and consisting of a basic wooden hut for the gatekeeper to the side of the line.
 Being located close by the town it was never fully staffed but merely attended at the relevant train times in latter years.
 By 2002 the crossing was automated but the small hut remained in place, though unused.
 The crossing serves a private dwelling which is clearly visible from the passing train, and is a large mill (now defunct) and farmhouse.
-54.078°N 4.652°W. In early 2014 the original crossing lodge was removed for full restoration by volunteers of the Isle of Man Steam Railway Supporters' Association and is currently stored in the goods shed at Port St. Mary awaiting funding to proceed.
-The group hope to return to the restored building to the site by the springof 2017.
+54.078°N 4.652°W. In early 2014 the original crossing lodge was removed for full restoration by volunteers of the Isle of Man Steam Railway Supporters' Association and stored in the goods shed at Port St. Mary; the restored building was returned to the site in the spring of 2017.